shelcia/noobcodes-docs/docs/facebook/sort-characters-by-frequency.md

 ### Problem Statement

-Given a string s, sort it in decreasing order based on the frequency of the characters.
+Given a string `s`, sort it in **decreasing order** based on the **frequency** of the characters.
 The frequency of a character is the number of times it appears in the string.

-Return the sorted string.
-If there are multiple answers, return any of them.
+Return the _sorted_ string.
+If there are multiple answers, return _any of them_.

 [Leetcode Link](https://leetcode.com/problems/sort-characters-by-frequency)